tonilkumar/Proxy-Tool/README.md

 - ♻️ Graceful cleanup (Ctrl+C handler)
 - 🔧 Optional multi-terminal spoofing sessions
 - 📦 Lightweight, pure Bash script — no Python needed (except for mitmproxy)
+- 🚦 Auto check for missing dependencies with guided messages
+- 🛡️ Fail-safe ARP spoofing with background fallback when GUI terminal is not available
+- 📺 Banner with project name and credits

 ---